deadbits/vector-embedding-api/README.md

 `python3 client.py -f /path/to/yourfile.txt -m openai`

 #### POST /submit
-Submits a text string for embedding generation.
+Submits an individual text string or a list of text strings for embedding generation.

 **Request Parameters**

-* **text:** The text string to generate the embedding for.
+* **text:** The text string or list of text strings to generate the embedding for.
 (Required)
 * **model:** Type of model to be used, either local for SentenceTransformer models or openai for OpenAI's model.
 Default is local.

 **Response**